Waiting to Exhale (soundtrack): Singles

 "Not Gon' Cry" by Mary J. Blige was released as the third single in January 1996.
 It was critically acclaimed with most of them declaring it as "an anthem for many women."
-Geoffrey Himes of Amazon.com commented "Mary J. Blige stakes out a claim as the new diva on the block with an astonishing performance on the song."
+Geoffrey Himes of Amazon.com commented, "Mary J. Blige stakes out a claim as the new diva on the block with an astonishing performance on the song."
 The single entered on the Hot R&B singles chart at number five in its initial week and the following week topped the chart, becoming her fourth number one single.
 It remained at the top for five consecutive weeks and stayed on the chart for a total of twenty-two weeks.
 It also became a major hit for Blige on the Billboard Hot 100 Singles chart, peaking at number two position.
 With first two singles from the album, when "Not Gon' Cry" was positioned in the top 10 on the Hot 100 and Hot R&B Singles chart in February 1996, which made Waiting to Exhale Soundtrack to set the record for the first film soundtrack to produce three simultaneous top 10 hits in history of Billboard charts.
 The single sold over 1,500,000 units and was certified Platinum by the RIAA on May 23, 1996.

 The fourth single from the soundtrack, "Count On Me" performed by Whitney Houston and CeCe Winans, was released in March 1996.
 Billboard, in their review for the single, referred it as "a buddy song for the diva generation", and complimented both singers on their excellent vocal, commenting "Houston dominates the track, though Winans makes a strong-enough impression that those who have yet to hear her fine recordings will yearn to hear more."
 The single debuted at number thirty-two and number eleven, on the Hot 100 and Hot R&B Singles chart, the issue of March 23, 1996, respectively.
 And it peaked at number eight on the Hot 100 and number seven on the Hot R&B Singles chart in May 1996, in addition to reaching number four on Adult Contemporary chart.
 The song peaked at #32 on the Billboard Mainstream Top 40 becoming Cece's only appearance on that chart.
-It was certified Gold by the RIAA on May 1, 1996, with 800,000 copies sold in the United States.
+It was certified Platinum by the RIAA on June 25, 2025, with 800,000 copies sold in the United States.